LoopKit/loopdocs/docs/gh-actions/automatic.md

 On the first day of every month at 06:00 UTC, you will see a successful `build action`.
 The purpose of this build is to provide a recent version of the app in *TestFlight* so you are never in a situation where you have no app on your phone.

 You start getting [Notifications](../operation/features/notifications.md#loop-app-expiration-notification){: target="_blank" } when there are fewer than 20 days until expiration.
 When you see the warning, install the newest build from your *TestFlight* app.
 You do not want to get the dreaded "Loop Beta is not available" message on your phone.
 (The warnings get very agressive when close to expiration.)

+### What are the `alive branches`?

+The automatic update and build feature is embedded in the build_loop.yml code and uses the GitHub scheduling feature to trigger actions to run automatically.

+Some may have noticed one or more branches added to your repository that start with the name `alive`.
+Don't worry about these.
+They are automatically created to ensure GitHub will keep building your app automatically.

+* GitHub keeps track of repositories
+* If there is no activity in a given repository in 60 days, GitHub disables Actions
+* If your Actions are disabled, you don't get automatic builds
+* Clever people developed a work around for this

+You may see branches called `alive`, `alive-dev` or `alive-main` in your repository.

+The `alive` branches are created and used to make sure at least one commit per month is added to an `alive` branch in your repository.
+That keeps your repository active to allow the automatic update and build process to work.

+The `alive` branches are only used for the keep-alive functions.
+Do not build using an `alive` branch.
+Most people will build using the default branch of `main`.

+#### Automatic Creation of `alive branch`

+The `alive` branch you need is created automatically when you run the `Build Loop` action.

+!!! warning "I got an error regarding a branch with `alive` in the name"
+    * Sometimes you get an error about an `alive` branch
+    * If you do get an error, simply delete the branch and run the `Build Loop` action again
+        * Use this [GitHub link](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository#deleting-a-branch){: target="_blank" } or ask for help when deleting a branch
+    * You can delete every branch that starts with the name `alive`
+    * Leave the other branches alone unless a mentor directs you to take action

 ## Modify Automatic Building